 These 131 surviving trout were autopsied.
 76 of which were able to naturally expel the hook.
 Loose Hooks or hook parts were found within the stomach of a further 39 fish.
 The remaining trout had hooks either piercing the stomach wall or elsewhere in the fish.

-There was also a study which looked at swallowed hooks on Bluegills.
+There was also a study that looked at swallowed hooks on Bluegills.
 The study compares three groups of Bluegills over 10 days.
-Bluegills which had swallowed a hook and had the hook remove, Bluegills which had swallowed a hook and had the line cut, and finally a control group.
+Bluegills that had swallowed a hook and had the hook removed, Bluegills that had swallowed a hook and had the line cut, and finally a control group.

 Removing the hook had a 44% fatality rate after ten days contrast with 12.5% in the group with the cut line.
 71.4% of the bluegills were able to expel the hook within the 10 days of the study.
 This shows fish can dislodge swallowed hooks.